 - The offering must be conducted by an SEC registered broker or an SEC registered funding portal.
-The offeror cannot advertise the terms of the offering except for notices which direct the investor to the broker or portal. - Investments collected by a portal must be held by an escrow agent separate from the portal. - The aggregate amount of investment offerings by a company cannot exceed \$1 million in any 12 month period. - The aggregate amount sold to any single investor within 12 months cannot exceed \$2,000 or 5 percent of the investor's income or net worth if either the investor's income or net worth is less than \$100,000; or the aggregate amount cannot exceed 10 percent of the investor's annual income or net worth is \$100,000 or more with a maximum investment of \$100,000. - The offeror must file with the Securities and Exchange Commission, and provide to investors, disclosures to be determined by Securities and Exchange Commission rules.
+The offeror cannot advertise the terms of the offering except for notices which direct the investor to the broker or portal. - Investments collected by a portal must be held by an escrow agent separate from the portal. - The aggregate amount of investment offerings by a company cannot exceed \$5 million in any 12 month period. - There are no investment limits for accredited investors.
+Investors who are not accredited may use the greater of their income or net woth to compute the maximum investment of \$107,000. - The offeror must file with the Securities and Exchange Commission, and provide to investors, disclosures to be determined by Securities and Exchange Commission rules.
 The disclosures will address the nature of the company, its business plan, its financial condition, and the risks associated with investment.
 Depending on the size of the offering the offeror will also be required to provide tax returns and certified, reviewed, or audited financial statements.